 This topic describes how to set the autonomy attribute for edge nodes.
-If an edge node is autonomous, applications on the edge node can run properly even if the edge node is disconnected from the cloud.
-This ensures that applications are not removed or migrated to other edge nodes in case of a network error.
+If an edge node is autonomous, applications run as expected on the edge node even if the edge node is disconnected from the cloud.
+This ensures that applications are not removed or migrated to other edge nodes in the case of network errors.

-- If an autonomous edge node disconnects from the cloud, ACK does not migrate applications on the node to other nodes, and the applications are automatically restored.
+- If an autonomous edge node is disconnected from the cloud, ACK does not migrate applications on this node to other nodes, and the applications are automatically restored.
 Node autonomy is applicable to edge computing scenarios where the network connection is weak.

-- If a non-autonomous edge node is disconnected from the cloud, the node fails to send heartbeats to cloud management nodes and the state of the node changes to NotReady.
-The applications on the node are removed or migrated to other nodes after a specified time period.
+- If a non-autonomous edge node is disconnected from the cloud, the node fails to send heartbeats to the nodes in the cloud.
+As a result, the state of the node is changed to NotReady and the applications on the node are removed or migrated to other nodes after a specific time period.

-- On the Clusters page, find the cluster for which you want to enable autonomy and click Details in the Actions column.
+- On the Clusters page, find the cluster that you want to manage, and click the cluster name or click Details in the Actions column.

 - On the Nodes page, find the node that you want to manage and choose in the Actions column.
 Note The Node Autonomy Setting option is available for only edge nodes.